Program Ultrasound Project

 Fellows have the ability to participate in Vituity partnership meetings that have a national wide target audience.
 In 2021, Dr. Henschel led a Vituity webinar on the use of POCUS in critical care for patients presenting with dyspnea.
 In 2022, Drs.
 Mitchell and Page participated in a Vituity workshop for POCUS guided regional nerve blocks.

 Compliant with SCUF requirements of 4 basic and 1 advanced EUS topic.
 Opportunity to do more.

 No outside courses are required.
 Ultrasound fellows have the opportunity to attend them, however, to supplement their training.

 Fellows, at their discretion, can develop these with any department, e.g. intensivists, to supplement their training.

-Kaweah Delta was the recipient of a 2019 Vituity Innovation Grant to support the use the Butterfly iQ hand held units in the emergency department.
+Kaweah Health was the recipient of a 2019 Vituity Innovation Grant to support the use the Butterfly iQ hand held units in the emergency department.

-Fellows will have the opportunity to develop this regional network.
+Fellows will have the opportunity to work in and develop this regional network.